 In the state of Texas, alternative teacher certification programs that offer online courses as part of their curriculum are especially popular, with 49% of all new teachers choosing this path to certification.
 Another 34% are prepared through undergraduate secondary or elementary education programs, whether classes are held on college campuses or through a university’s online program.

-If you are not already enrolled in a college program to earn your bachelor’s degree in education, you’re likely considering the same path as nearly half of all new teachers choose - an alternative teacher certification program.
+If you are not already enrolled in a college teacher education program to earn your undergraduate degree, you’re likely considering the same path as nearly half of all new teachers choose - an alternative teacher certification program.

 If your new career goal is to teach and you have already earned your bachelor’s degree, an alternative teacher certification program can get you on the path to achieving your dreams.
 This is true as well for those who have earned an associate’s degree, have career experience or a combination of both.